libor-m/scrimer/doc/3-map-contigs.rst

     scaffold.py $INFILE $ANNOTS $OUT/$GNAME.fasta $OUTGFF

+    # index the new genome
+    samtools faidx $OUT/$GNAME.fasta

     # sort, compress and index the merged annotations
     # so they can be used further down in the pipeline
     OUTFILE=${OUTGFF%.*}.sorted.gff3